tridactyl/tridactyl/src/static/newtab.md

 ## Why do I see this here?

 Tridactyl overrides your newtab page because it cannot insert its content script on the default about:newtab.
 Without the content script, our shortcuts won't work, even if you're just passing through the page.
-We're working with Firefox on improvements to the WebExtension APIs that will remove this restriction.

 ### How can I get rid of it?